googleapis/google-cloud-java/gcloud-java-resourcemanager/README.md

 #### Complete source code

 Here we put together all the code shown above into one program.
-This program assumes that you are running from your own desktop.
+This program assumes that you are running from your own desktop and used the Google Cloud SDK to authenticate yourself.

 ```java
 import com.google.gcloud.resourcemanager.ProjectInfo;